Two Real Scalar WIMP Model in the Assisted Freeze-Out Scenario

 \section{Discussion and Summary}

 In this paper we investigated to what extent the parameter space of the Singlet Higgs Portal can be reopened by introducing a second DM candidate decoupled from the SM: \textit{Assisted freeze-out framework}.
 The outcome is positive.
-In studying the two real stable scalar model, we have implemented our own numerical solution of the Boltzmann equation using efficient but precise approximations for the averaged annihilation cross section, which allowed us to compute large scans of the parameter space of our model.

-We conclude that, in order to evade direct detection and relic abundance constraints outside the Higgs resonance region it is required that one of the key new parameters, $\lambda_{12}$, take high values, which under some theoretical conditions based on stability potential, perturbativity and unitarity, the parameter space reopen around scales of hundreds of GeV.
-Additionally, our results are in concordance with what was found \cite{Maity:2019hre}, where they studied the model in an equivalent framework with results exemplified for a 1\% of split difference between the scalar masses.
-In the present work, we explored in major detail the parameter space, concluding that outside the resonance region, it is allowed to have a split mass difference up to 10\% in the most optimistic cases, i.e. if the coupling $\lambda_{12}$ is very large, above 10.
-This is allowed by tree-level unitarity provided other Higgs potential parameters are not above $4\pi$.
+We conclude that, in order to evade direct detection and relic abundance constraints outside the Higgs resonance region it is required that one of the key new parameters $\lambda_{12}$ takes high values, which are constrained by theoretical considerations of the potential stability, perturbativity and unitarity.
+In this way small regions in the parameter space reopen for DM masses around a few hundred GeV.
+Additionally, our results are in accordance with what was found \cite{Maity:2019hre}, where the authors studied a model in an similar framework.
+In the present work, we explored in major detail the parameter space, concluding that outside the resonance region, DM can be explained in the two scalar model if $m_{decoupled}<m_{coupled}$ with a relative mass difference of up to roughly 10\% in the most optimistic cases (i.e. if we allow a very large coupling $\lambda_{12}$).